 I’ve made this black bean and corn salsa so many times, but sometimes I change it up just a little based on what I have on hand.
 Here are some of the variations I’ve tried!

-- Tomatoes- Cherry tomatoes are my favorite because of their sweetness, but any variety will work when they are ripe.
+Tomatoes- Cherry tomatoes are my favorite because of their sweetness, but any variety will work when they are ripe.
 Dice up your tomatoes and throw them in!

-- Avocado– dice up an avocado into cubes, then add it to the mix.
+Avocado– dice up an avocado into cubes, then add it to the mix.
 This mixture doesn’t keep as well overnight if you add avocado, so add it right before you serve.

-- Garlic– Sometimes I’ll add just a 1/4 teaspoon of granulated garlic, which works out to about a clove of garlic.
+Garlic– Sometimes I’ll add just a 1/4 teaspoon of granulated garlic, which works out to about a clove of garlic.
 While normally measuring garlic with your heart is no problem if you love garlic, too much garlic can really overpower this salsa so start with a light hand.

-- Jalapenos– If your family likes things a little spicier, try adding a diced jalapeno.
+Jalapenos– If your family likes things a little spicier, try adding a diced jalapeno.
 Make sure you remove the seeds and inner membrane and be careful not to rub your eyes while you’re dicing it.

-- Green Chillis– We live in Arizona now, and everything comes with green chillis.
+Green Chillis– We live in Arizona now, and everything comes with green chillis.
 About 2 ounces of green chillis, whether canned or fresh adds a lot of flavor and sometimes heat depending on if you have mild or hot chillis.

-- Lemon– In a pinch, I’ve substituted lemon juice for lime juice in this salsa.
+Lemon– In a pinch, I’ve substituted lemon juice for lime juice in this salsa.
 It’s not quite the same, but still delicious.

-- Zucchini– This is great for when the summer zucchini is flowing, just chop up your zucchini into bite-sized so it’s not too big to fit on the chip.
+Zucchini– This is great for when the summer zucchini is flowing, just chop up your zucchini into bite-sized so it’s not too big to fit on the chip.

-Ideas To Serve Black Bean Corn Salsa
+What To Serve With Black Bean Corn Salsa

 Taco Topper– Try it on top of my crockpot shredded chicken tacos, or my instant pot carnitas recipe.